Víctor René Mendieta (footballer, born 1961)

-Víctor René Mendieta Ocampo (born 16 June 1961 in Panama City) is a retired Panamanian football forward.
+Víctor René Mendieta Ocampo (born 16 June 1961) is a Panamanian retired football forward.

 Club career

 Mendieta played for local sides Plaza Amador, Sporting'89 and Tauro.
 He also had spells abroad in El Salvador, Ecuador, Honduras and, most notably, in Mexico during the 1994-95 season.

 He announced his retirement in January 2000 after scoring 15 goals for Plaza Amador, but returned to play for Alianza and eventually retired in November 2001 after playing for Alianza against San Francisco, aged 40.
 According to the IFFHS, Mendieta scored 222 goals in 375 matches between 1978 and 1997.

 International career

 Mendieta made his debut for Panama in an October 1980 FIFA World Cup qualification match against El Salvador and has played 80 times for the national team including unofficial matches during the 1980s and early 1990s.
 He represented his country in 16 FIFA World Cup qualification matches and played at the 1993 CONCACAF Gold Cup.

 His final international was a September 2000 FIFA World Cup qualification match against Mexico.